ropensci/roweb3/content/blog/2023-04-11-troubleshooting-pandoc-problems-as-an-r-user/index.md

 As an R user, do not forget that Pandoc is under a lot of your publication tools; and that there's a handy R package to interact with Pandoc: pandoc.

+If you enjoy playing with files in various formats, you might also appreciate reading about [rtika](/blog/2018/04/25/rtika-introduction/) by Sasha Goodman.

 [^dash]: Maëlle thought these were called "long dashes".
 Speaking Pandoc sometimes required having some typography vocabulary!